Palencia: Geography

 View of the Cristo del Otero hill.
 The colossal statue of Jesus is reportedly the fourth-largest in the world.

 Palencia lies in the north of the central Spanish plateau, the Meseta Central, in the middle of the Carrión river valley, near the river's confluence with the Pisuerga, which flows through the town creating four islets, Dos Aguas and Sotillo being the largest.
 Palencia is located approximately 190 km north of Madrid, and some 40 km north of Valladolid, capital of Castile and León.

 Two hills surround the city in its north-east area.
-On the closest stands the 30-metre high statue of Christ known as the Cristo del Otero, the fourth-tallest statue of Christ in the world.
+On the closest stands the 21-metre high statue of Christ known as the Cristo del Otero, the tallest statue of Christ in Spain.

 Palencia has a substantial forest of 1438 ha 6 km away on a plateau above the city, known locally as the "Monte el Viejo" ("Old Mount").
 This park is a popular amusement area for the locals.

 The Canal de Castilla runs close to the city.

 Palencia's municipality includes the village of Paredes de Monte, 14 km away.